The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Data

 The \textsc{ {ROCKSTAR}} halo finder (\citealt{Behroozi_Wechsler_2013}) was used to identify the DM halos and their substructures.
 This algorithm works with a phase-space based on the standard deviations of the particle distribution in position and velocity space, with a linking length of $b=0.28$, guaranteeing that virial spherical overdensities can be determined for even the most ellipsoidal halos.
 In this context, any overdensities should comprise at least 20 DM particles.
-According to the selection criteria, central galaxies are identified as galaxies residing in the center of the potential well of massive host halos.
+According to the selection criteria, central galaxies are identified as galaxies residing in the center of the potential well of host halos.
 These main structures can host multiple substructures called subhalos, where satellite galaxies reside.
 For merger trees, \textsc{ {CONSISTENTTREES}} (\citealt{Behroozi_2013}) algorithm was used to build up the catalogs.
+We follow the evolution of galaxies through their main progenitor branch; that is, the most massive progenitor was identified at each timestep.
 The \textsc{ {MDPL2}} datasets can be found in the \textsc{ {CosmoSim}} database\footnote{\url{https://www.cosmosim.org/}}.